-In 2018, (up to the date of this Report) the Remuneration Committee was composed of Carlo Cerami (acting as Chair), Giovanni Azzone, and Roberto Rossi.
+In 2019 (and up to the date of this Report), the Remuneration Committee was composed of Carlo Cerami (acting as Chair), Giovanni Azzone, and Roberto Rossi.

-All of the Committee's current members are non-executive directors and possess the requisites of independence.
+All of the members are non-executive directors and possess the requisites of independence.
 As currently composed, the Committee has the required number of members with the specific requisites of professional competence required by both the Supervisory Regulations and the Corporate Governance Code.